close help

 Who is responsible for registering a trial?

-The trial's Sponsor or an appropriate representative is responsible for registering a trial.
-This is "an individual, company or institution or organisation which takes responsibility for the initiation, management and/or financing of a clinical trial" (as defined by the NHMRC and TGA).
-An appropriate representative of a Sponsor is any individual with delegated authority to agree to the conditions of registration on behalf of the Sponsor.
+The trial's sponsor or an appropriate representative is responsible for registering a trial.
+The sponsor is defined by the NHMRC and Therapeutic Goods Administration (TGA) as "an individual, company or institution or organisation which takes responsibility for the initiation, management and/or financing of a clinical trial".
+An appropriate representative of a sponsor is any individual with delegated authority to agree to the conditions of registration on behalf of the sponsor.

 Sponsors include (as defined by clinicaltrials.gov):